codemation/pydbantic/docs/redis-usage.md

 ```

 ### Considerations
 When using redis or any caching, it is important to use the same cache target wherever the `DataBaseModel` and database is used.
-Cache invalidation depends on this to ensure data is consistently querried, updated, and deleted among all applications that might share the same `DataBaseModel`.
+Cache invalidation depends on this to ensure data is consistently queried, updated, and deleted among all applications that might share the same `DataBaseModel`.